-This Vegan Lentil Butternut Squash Soup is one of my favourite pantry & freezer recipes for using up what you have on hand in a pinch.
+This Vegan Butternut Squash Soup with Red Lentils is one of my favourite pantry & freezer recipe for using up what you have on hand in a pinch.

 Greetings from quarantine!
 If you are stuck at home with limited access to the grocery store (like most of us), you’re probably leaning heavily on your pantry and freezer staples.
 I know I am.
 That’s why a lot of the recipes you’ll see on my blog right now are relying heavily on these workhorse ingredients.